code-layer/my-angular-app/README.md

 Sample app is built on principle of SPA ( Single Page App).
 Mainly consists of single page with two sections.a section to display emloyees in databular layout.
-Another setion to display Employee information.
+Another setion to display employee information.

 ## Demo App

 Watch live app at <a href="https://nosqlapi.datalayer.in/" target="_blank">demo site</a>

-Click on any employee row's 'info' link.
+Click on any employee row 'info' link.
 Displays employee info at the lower section of page.

 ## Links